The Godot Roguelike Basic Set – Introduction

 What Godot does have is a powerful node and scene architecture, Resource system for data-driven development, and signal-based event model which provide everything you need to design a roguelike as a component-driven system from the ground up.
 The Godot Roguelike Basic Set (GRBS) series documents what that looks like in practice as it follows the structure of the TCOD tutorial, implemented in Godot 4.6 and GDScript, including retro-inspired pixel art and effects as opposed to a ASCII characters rendered in a console.
 The path from empty project to playable roguelike looks quite different than the Python version, but Godot’s component-driven architecture will provide you with an extensible framework you can keep building on after the tutorial ends.

-Named in honor of the original Dungeons and Dragons Basic Set, the finished project can be played on itch.io.
+Named in honor of the original Dungeons & Dragons Basic Rules Set, the finished Godot Roguelike Basic Set project can be played on itch.io.

 Our hero fighting a Godot-dragon